aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 Use Aggregations with OpenSearch and NodeJS
 ===========================================

 Learn how to aggregate data using OpenSearch and its NodeJS client.
-In this tutorial we'll look at different types of aggregations, write and execute requests to learn more about the dataset at our hands.
+In this tutorial we'll look at different types of aggregations, write and execute requests to learn more about the data in our dataset.

 .. note::
     If you're new to OpenSearch and its JavaScript client you might want to check :doc:`how to write search queries with OpenSearch with NodeJS <opensearch-and-nodejs>` first.